HiddenToad/larynx/README.md

 ```

 #### Loops
-currently, the only loops in larynx are while loops. while loops are declared as follows:
+currently, the only loops in larynx are while loops and for loops. while loops are declared as follows:

 ```
 while [EXPRESSION] do